Attendance

 What to do if your child is going to be absent from school

-- Please contact the school (01536 485500) every day when your child is absent, providing the school with a reason and estimated time/date of return.
+- Contact the school (01536 485500) every day when your child is absent, providing the school with a reason and estimated time/date of return.

-- Please be aware that any holiday taken in term time will be recorded as unauthorised absence.
+- Any holiday taken in term time will be recorded as an unauthorised absence.

 Important attendance contacts at school